uit-hdl/pippeline/README.md

 * There is no preset filename in the download dialog in RStudio's internal app window.
 This appears to be a bug in RStudio.
 You simply have to choose a filename yourself.
+* The package maintainer may consider removing the column "Subfile" in the file "options.csv"; it is currently not in use.